kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 ##### Notable scenarios

-**Cluster changes its network**: Since a `network.k8s.io ClusterProperty` must be immutable for the duration of its *membership* in a given ClusterSet, the property contents can be "changed" by unregistering the cluster from the ClusterSet and reregistering it with the new name.
+**Cluster changes its network**: Since a `network.k8s.io ClusterProperty` must be immutable for the duration of its *membership* in a given ClusterSet, the property contents can be "changed" by unregistering the cluster from the ClusterSet and reregistering it with the new network name.

 #### Property: `clusterset.k8s.io`